Physics-50/Module-3/docs/week3.md

 <br><br>

-<span style="color:red"> Please do not read further until you are confident in your data and have answered the above mini-question</span>
+<span style="color:red"> Please do not read further until you have answered the above mini-question</span>

 <br><br>